 A bearing housing carries two parallel shafts.
 The lower shaft carries a flat profile ring or roller and is connected to an a.c. servo motor.
 The upper shaft is carried in a spherical bearing at one end that permits rotation about the gear contact line and has a floating bearing at the other end.
 This allows the shaft to pivot freely in the vertical and horizontal axes.

 Horizontal movement in the direction perpendicular to the upper shaft axis and is resisted by a strain gauge transducer.
-This gives measurements of the tangential forces in the contact which are displayed as friction force on the control unit.
+This gives measurements of the tangential force in the contact, which is displayed as friction force on the control unit.

 Roller and block specimens can be manufactured easily from a variety of materials including metals, plastics, elastomers and ceramics.

 Speed set-point control is manual, implemented via a PLC, with inputs via touch-screen.
 Data is recorded at 1 Hz sampling rate, stored by the PLC and exported on USB stick, for post-processing.